HMS Tribune (1796)

 HMS Tribune was a Royal Navy 36-gun fifth rate.
 This frigate was originally the French Galathée-class frigate Charente Inférieure, which was launched in 1793 during the French Revolutionary Wars and renamed Tribune the next year.
 The British captured her and took her into service with the Royal Navy.
-She only served for a year before being wrecked off of Herring Cove, Nova Scotia on 16 or 23 November 1797.
-Of the 240 men on board, all but 12 of her crew were lost.
+She only served for a year before being wrecked off Herring Cove, Nova Scotia, on 16 or 23 November 1797.
+Of the 240 men on board, all but 12 were lost.

 Career

 Capture

 In mid-1796, Tribune was under the command of Commodore John Moulson (or Moulston), an American who had served in the French Navy for 16 years.
 He was in command of a squadron of three frigates and a corvette.
 One of the frigates, the 26-gun Proserpine, parted company with her companion vessels in a fog.

 On 8 June Tribune and her remaining two companions, the frigate Tamise and the corvette Legere, were sailing off the south coast of Ireland.
 At daybreak the British frigates Unicorn and Santa Margarita spotted the three French vessels and proceeded to chase them.

 Tamise eventually turned to engage her pursuers, but Santa Margarita captured her after a 20-minute battle.
 Legere escaped.
 Separately, Dryad captured Proserpine a few days later; the British took her into service as Amelia.

 Tribune continued to attempt to escape Unicorn in a running fight that lasted ten hours.
 Unicorn eventually pulled alongside and an intense, 35-minutes long engagement ensued.
 Tribune attempted to drop astern to rake Unicorn's stern, but good handling by Unicorn foiled the attempt.
 Unicorn again came alongside and continued to fire upon Tribune.
 Finally, when all her masts except her mizzenmast had been shot away, Tribune struck her colours.

 Tribune had lost 37 men killed of her crew of 337 men, as well as 15 wounded, including Moulston.
 Unicorn, despite having only 140 of her normal complement of 151 aboard, with a lieutenant and her best seamen having taken a prize to Cork, had suffered no casualties.

 The victory earned Unicorn's captain a knighthood.
 In 1847 the Admiralty awarded the remaining survivors of this action the Naval General Service Medal with clasp "Unicorn 8 June 1796".
 The crews of Santa Margaritta and Dryad also won the Naval General Service Medal with clasps "Sta.
 Margaritta 8 June 1796" for the capture of Tamise and "Dryad 13 June 1796" for the capture of Proserpine.